kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

 Think before you run crawler.
 Use Max pages per crawl in Crawler's Advanced settings section.
 Optimize its page scheduling and loading by careful settings of Pseudo-URLs, Clickable elements and Intercept request function.
 We will discus this settings in later part of tutorial.
 For now Advanced settings -> Max pages per crawl is enough.

 ### Crawler's goal
 The goal is to extract discounted items from [Currys UK e-shop](http://www.currys.co.uk/).
-Because Cyrrys offer is exhausting and APIFier's developer plan is limited and this is only tutorial our Crawler should focus only on TVs which are discounted at least 10%.
+Because Cyrrys offer is exhausting and APIFier's developer plan is limited and this is only tutorial our Crawler should focus only on *TVs* which are *discounted at least 10%*.
 Extension of Crawler to extract more offers is in fact only removing of condition so it will be easy for you when you finish this post.

 In the future offers extracted by this Crawler will be aggregated with offers from many other e-shops and they should be filterable and sortable and so on.
 To fulfill this goal every offer need few parameters: